 Technically, the left hand is a little less flexible compared to the right hand, as we control the bellows with our left hand as well.
 This is partly compensated by the size of the buttons.

 Even though the range in left and right hand are similar, the left hand’s purpose was originally the lower accompaniment and it is still developed with this in mind.
 Low notes in left hand speak more easy compared to the right hand and high notes vice versa in the right hand.
 Depending on what sound quality the music you can make choices what hand plays what.

 The motive starts at 7″

-In our right hand, each button are connected to four different reed blocks, comparable with the different stops on an organ.
+In the right hand, each button is connected to four different reed blocks, comparable with the different stops on an organ.
 All four blocks have a different sound quality but do cover the entire range of the keyboard.
 They can be used on their own or combined with any of the other blocks.

 The left hand has three blocks.
-An instrument has one 4′, or an extra 8′.
+Two blocks are always a 8′ and a 2′, and depending on the instrument the third block is either a 4′ or an extra 8′.
 Not all blocks enable to be played alone, therefore we only have four registers.
 My instrument has 8′, 8’+8′, 2′ and 8’+8´+2′.

 In the right hand, one uses a circle with three chambers to notate registration.
 In the left hand, a rectangle is preferred.